facebook/react-native-website/docs/pushnotificationios.md

 getThreadID();
 ```

-Gets the thread ID on the notification
+Gets the thread ID on the notification.